Home > Short-term health insurance > Short-term health insurance in New Hampshire

 When should I consider buying short-term health insurance in New Hampshire?

-Although there are no short-term health plans available in New Hampshire as of 2024, the New Hampshire Insurance Department still has a comprehensive guide for consumers, outlining the questions people should ask themselves before opting for a short-term medical plan.
-This will be relevant if short-term health plans become available again in the state in the future.
+The New Hampshire Insurance Department has a guide for consumers, outlining the questions people should ask themselves before opting for a short-term medical plan.

 - If you’re newly employed and the coverage that your employer provides has a waiting period.
 In that case, a short-term term could cover you against unexpected medical costs while you wait for your new job-sponsored coverage to take effect (if you also have a qualifying event, you could enroll in an ACA-compliant plan through the New Hampshire Health Insurance Marketplace instead, and cancel it when your employer’s coverage takes effect).

-- If you’ll soon be enrolled in Medicare, but need coverage until that point and don’t have access to an employer-sponsored plan or a qualifying event that would allow you to sign up for an ACA-compliant plan through the New Hampshire marketplace.
+- If you’ll be enrolled in Medicare within the next few months, but need coverage until that point and don’t have access to an employer-sponsored plan or a qualifying event that would allow you to sign up for an ACA-compliant plan through the New Hampshire marketplace.
 Note that although Medicare covers pre-existing conditions regardless of coverage history, Medigap insurers can impose a pre-existing condition waiting period if the policy you had before enrolling in Medicare did not cover your pre-existing conditions.

 - If you’re losing access to an employer’s plan mid-month, you can use a short-term policy to cover you for the rest of that month.
-But as of 2024, the Health Insurance Marketplace will allow you to enroll in a Marketplace plan effective the first of the month when your coverage will end (instead of the first of the following month, which was the only option prior to 2024).3 This would entail double coverage for the first part of the month, but would eliminate the need for a short-term bridge plan.
+But note that the Health Insurance Marketplace will allow you to enroll in a Marketplace plan effective the first of the month when your coverage will end (instead of the first of the following month, which was the only option prior to 2024).7 This would result in double coverage for the first part of the month, but would eliminate the need for a short-term bridge plan.
 (Note that if COBRA or state continuation is available, you can use that as a fall-back plan instead, since coverage would be retroactive to the date you lost your employer-sponsored coverage.)

 Learn more about Medicaid in New Hampshire, which might be an option depending on your current monthly household income, and which would provide more robust coverage than a short-term health plan.